-The Fall 2021 edition of the Santa Monica Review.
+The Spring 2022 edition of the Santa Monica Review.

 Santa Monica Review is sold at the SMR website, SMC’s Campus Store, Beyond Baroque and Small World Books in Venice, and other local booksellers.
 Copies may also be ordered by mail and subscription.
 For more information, visit our website and “Like” us on Facebook.

 Complete contents of the Spring 2022 issue

 Rebecca Blondin – Cerberus